bitdoze/toolhunt.net/src/content/mac/topnotch.md

 ---
-title: "TopNotch"
+title: "TopNotch - Hide Your MacBook Notch"
 publishedDate: 2025-02-10
 logo: "/images/mac/topnotch-logo.webp"
 uiImage: "/images/mac/topnotch.webp"
-description: "A simple utility that makes the MacBook Pro notch disappear by seamlessly blending it with your wallpaper."
+description: "A free Mac app that blends your MacBook Pro notch into your wallpaper for a seamless, clean look."
 keyFeatures: [
-  "Notch hiding",
+  "Notch vanish trick",
-  "Dynamic wallpaper support",
+  "Dynamic wallpaper sync",
-  "Multiple display support",
+  "Multi-screen support",
-  "Background monitoring",
+  "Background watch",
-  "Round corners option",
+  "Rounded corner option",
-  "Automatic wallpaper adaptation"
+  "Auto wallpaper tweak"
 ]
 category: "Utilities"
 pricing: "Free"
 checkItUrl: "https://topnotch.app"
 ---

-TopNotch is a lightweight utility that elegantly hides the MacBook Pro notch by intelligently adapting to your wallpaper.
-It runs silently in the background while providing seamless integration with macOS features.

-## Key Features

-### Core Functionality
-- Notch concealment
+Love your MacBook Pro but not so much that notch staring back at you? **TopNotch** is your free fix—a clever little Mac app that makes the notch disappear by blending it right into your wallpaper.
+Whether you’re rocking a static image or a fancy Dynamic Desktop that shifts with the day, this tool keeps your screen looking sleek and uninterrupted.
+It runs quietly in the background, tweaking itself as you swap wallpapers or juggle multiple displays, and even throws in rounded corners for extra polish.
+Perfect for designers craving a clean canvas, multitaskers with multiple screens, or anyone who just wants their Mac to look top-notch (pun intended), this lightweight utility fits macOS like a glove—no fuss, no cost, just a smoother view.

+## Why You’ll Love It
-- Dynamic wallpaper support
+- **Notch Ninja**: Hides that notch with wallpaper magic.
-- Multiple display handling
-- Background operation
-- Wallpaper monitoring
-- Round corners option

-### Display Support
+- **Dynamic Duo**: Syncs with changing wallpapers effortlessly.
-- Works across multiple displays
+- **Screen Savvy**: Works across all your displays and spaces.
-- Handles multiple spaces
-- Adapts to display changes
-- Seamless integration
-- Automatic adjustments
-- Dynamic updates

-### Additional Features
-- macOS Dynamic Desktop support
-- Automatic wallpaper detection
-- Background process
-- Minimal resource usage
-- Simple interface
-- Easy setup

-## Why Choose TopNotch

-- **Seamless Integration**: Works naturally with macOS
+- **Silent Scout**: Monitors your background without a peep.
+- **Corner Cool**: Adds rounded edges for a slick touch.

+## What It Offers
+- **Notch Fix**: Blends the notch into any wallpaper seamlessly.
-- **Dynamic Support**: Compatible with Dynamic Desktop wallpapers
+- **Dynamic Fit**: Adapts to macOS Dynamic Desktop shifts.
-- **Multi-Display**: Handles multiple screens efficiently
+- **Multi-Magic**: Handles multiple screens like a champ.
-- **Resource Efficient**: Runs quietly in the background
-- **Always Updated**: Monitors wallpaper changes automatically
+- **Auto Eye**: Updates with wallpaper changes on its own.
-- **Free**: No cost for full functionality

-TopNotch is perfect for MacBook Pro users who want to elegantly hide the display notch without compromising their workflow or system performance.
-Its simple but effective approach makes it an essential tool for users seeking a cleaner display appearance.
+- **Mac Light**: Tiny, free, and built for macOS flow.

+## Perfect For
+- **Designers**: Keep your screen distraction-free.
+- **Multi-Screeners**: Smooth out notched displays everywhere.
+- **Aesthetic Fans**: Love a polished, notchless look.
+- **Minimalists**: Simplify with a quiet, effective tool.

+## Get Started
+1. **Download**: Grab it free from [TopNotch](https://topnotch.app).
+2. **Install**: Drag it to Applications and launch.
+3. **Hide**: Watch the notch vanish as it blends in.
+4. **Enjoy**: Switch wallpapers—it’ll keep up automatically.

+## System Requirements
+- macOS 11 (Big Sur) or higher
+- 4GB RAM minimum
+- Works on Intel and Apple Silicon Macs